kjgarza/oxypogon/outputs/workout_explanation.md

-# CrossFit MINS Workout - 2025-10-24
+# CrossFit MINS Workout - 2025-10-26

 ## CrossFit MINS Workout

 ### Workout
-<p class="mb-2">WOD:</p><br><li class="ml-4">Power Clean</li><p class="mb-2">EMOM x 10</p><p class="mb-2">1 Power Clean</p><p class="mb-2">*start at 50-55% and build to 90-95% of 1 RM</p><br><li class="ml-4">Conditioning</li><p class="mb-2">3 Rounds:</p><li class="ml-4">18 Abmat Sit-ups</li><li class="ml-4">12 Deadlifts</li><br><p class="mb-2">Directly into:</p><p class="mb-2">5 Rounds:</p><li class="ml-4">18 Abmat Sit-ups</li><li class="ml-4">24 Kettlebell Swings</li><br><p class="mb-2">Sweat: 60/30; 16/8</p><p class="mb-2">Train: 80/50; 20/12</p><p class="mb-2">Compete: 100/70; 24/16</p>
+<p class="mb-2">WOD:</p><p class="mb-2">For Quality</p><p class="mb-2">6 Rounds:</p><li class="ml-4">3:00 Row/Ski Erg</li><li class="ml-4">20 Box Step-ups</li><li class="ml-4">15 Kettlebell Sumo Deadlift High Pulls (24/16)</li><li class="ml-4">10 Ring Rows</li><br><p class="mb-2">Sweat: 16/8</p><p class="mb-2">Train: 20/12</p><p class="mb-2">Compete: 24/16</p>

 ### Expert Explanation
 ## Workout Overview

-Hey everyone!
-Today’s WOD is a fantastic blend of strength and conditioning that will really challenge your power and endurance.
-We’ll kick things off with an EMOM (Every Minute on the Minute) segment focusing on Power Cleans, where we’ll work on our technique and gradually increase the load.
-After that, we’ll dive into a conditioning piece that combines core work with some solid deadlifts and kettlebell swings.
-This workout is designed to build strength, improve your metabolic conditioning, and enhance your overall fitness.

----
+Hey team!
+Today’s WOD is all about quality over quantity, focusing on building endurance and strength through a series of movements that will challenge your body while keeping your form sharp.
+We’ll be doing 6 rounds of rowing or skiing, box step-ups, kettlebell sumo deadlift high pulls, and ring rows.
+The goal here is to maintain a steady pace and focus on technique throughout each round.
+Let’s break it down!

-## Strength Segment
+## Workout Components

-### Power Clean (Barbell):
+### 1. Row/Ski Erg (3:00)

 - **Technique Steps:**
-    1. **Setup**: Stand with your feet hip-width apart, barbell over the midfoot.
-Bend at the hips and knees to grip the bar just outside your knees.
-    2. **First Pull**: Keep your chest up and back flat as you lift the bar off the ground.
-Drive through your heels and extend your knees while keeping the bar close to your body.
+    - For the Row: Sit on the rower, strap your feet in, and grab the handle.
+Start with your knees bent and your back straight.
+    - Push through your legs, lean back slightly, and pull the handle towards your chest, keeping your elbows close.
+    - Reverse the motion: extend your arms, lean forward, and bend your knees to return to the starting position.
+    - For the Ski Erg: Stand tall, grab the handles, and start with your arms extended overhead.
-    3. **Second Pull**: Once the bar passes your knees, explosively extend your hips and shrug your shoulders to pull the bar upward.
+    - Pull the handles down towards your hips, engaging your core and using your legs to assist the movement.
-    4. **Catch**: As the bar rises, drop under it by bending your knees and catching it on your shoulders in a front squat position.
-Elbows should be high and the bar resting on your shoulders.
-    5. **Stand Up**: Stand tall to complete the lift, then reset for the next rep.

 - **Form Tips:**
-    - Keep your core engaged throughout the lift to maintain stability.
-    - Focus on keeping the bar close to your body; this will help with control and efficiency.
-    - Don’t rush the second pull; it’s all about that explosive hip extension!
+    - Keep your back straight and avoid rounding your shoulders.
+    - Use your legs to drive the movement; your arms should follow.
+    - For the Ski Erg, maintain a strong core to stabilize your body.

 - **Scaling/Modifications:**
-    - If you’re new to the Power Clean, consider using a lighter barbell or even a PVC pipe to master the technique.
+    - If you’re new to rowing, focus on shorter intervals (1:00) to build confidence.
-    - You can also practice with dumbbells or kettlebells if a barbell isn’t available.

-- **Loading:**
-    - Start at 50-55% of your 1RM and aim to build up to 90-95% by the end of the EMOM.
-    - **Sweat**: 30-40% of 1RM
-    - **Train**: 50-60% of 1RM
-    - **Compete**: 70-80% of 1RM

----

-## Conditioning Segment

-### 3 Rounds:

-#### 18 Abmat Sit-ups:
+    - On the Ski Erg, reduce the resistance if needed.

+### 2. Box Step-Ups (20 reps)

 - **Technique Steps:**
-    1. Sit on the floor with your knees bent and feet flat, placing the Abmat under your lower back for support.
-    2. Lie back until your shoulder blades touch the ground.
-    3. Engage your core and sit up, bringing your torso to your thighs, and touch your toes or the ground in front of you.
-    4. Lower back down with control and repeat.
+    - Stand facing the box with your feet hip-width apart.
+    - Step up with one foot, pressing through your heel to lift your body onto the box.
+    - Bring the other foot up to meet the first, then step back down one foot at a time.

 - **Form Tips:**
+    - Keep your chest up and engage your core throughout the movement.
-    - Keep your feet anchored to the ground to avoid using momentum.
+    - Ensure your entire foot is on the box to avoid slipping.
-    - Focus on using your core to lift your torso rather than pulling with your arms.

 - **Scaling/Modifications:**
-    - If full sit-ups are challenging, you can perform crunches instead, where you only lift your shoulders off the ground.
-    - Alternatively, you can do sit-ups with feet anchored under a barbell or a partner’s feet.

-#### 12 Deadlifts (Barbell):
+    - Use a lower box if you’re still building strength or balance.
+    - Perform step-ups without weights to focus on form.

+### 3. Kettlebell Sumo Deadlift High Pulls (15 reps)

 - **Technique Steps:**
-    1. Stand with your feet hip-width apart, barbell over the midfoot.
+    - Stand with your feet wider than shoulder-width, toes slightly pointed out, and the kettlebell on the ground between your feet.
-    2. Bend at the hips and knees to grip the bar, keeping your back flat and chest up.
+    - Hinge at the hips to grab the kettlebell with both hands.
-    3. Drive through your heels, extending your hips and knees simultaneously to lift the bar.
+    - Drive through your heels, extending your hips and knees, and pull the kettlebell up to your chin, keeping your elbows high.
-    4. Stand tall with your shoulders back at the top, then lower the bar back to the ground with control.

 - **Form Tips:**
-    - Keep the bar close to your body throughout the lift.
+    - Keep your back flat and chest up during the lift.
-    - Avoid rounding your back; maintain a neutral spine.
+    - Use your legs to generate power, not just your arms.

 - **Scaling/Modifications:**
-    - Use lighter weights or a kettlebell if you’re still mastering the deadlift form.
+    - Use a lighter kettlebell or perform the movement without weight to practice the technique.
-    - You can also perform Romanian deadlifts with lighter weights to focus on the hip hinge.

----

-### Directly into:

-### 5 Rounds:

-#### 18 Abmat Sit-ups (same as above)

-#### 24 Kettlebell Swings:
+    - If kettlebells are unavailable, you can substitute with dumbbells.

+### 4. Ring Rows (10 reps)

 - **Technique Steps:**
-    1. Stand with your feet shoulder-width apart, kettlebell on the ground in front of you.
-    2. Hinge at the hips to grab the kettlebell with both hands, keeping your back flat.
-    3. Swing the kettlebell back between your legs, then explosively drive your hips forward to swing it up to shoulder height.
-    4. Let the kettlebell swing back down and repeat.
+    - Set the rings at a height that allows you to lean back with your arms extended.
+    - Grab the rings and walk your feet forward until your body is at an angle.
+    - Pull your chest towards the rings, keeping your body straight and core engaged.

 - **Form Tips:**
-    - Focus on using your hips to generate power, not your arms.
+    - Avoid letting your hips sag; keep a straight line from head to heels.
-    - Keep your core engaged to protect your lower back.
+    - Squeeze your shoulder blades together at the top of the movement.

 - **Scaling/Modifications:**
-    - Use a lighter kettlebell or perform Russian swings (kettlebell swings to chest height) if overhead swings are too challenging.
+    - If rings are too challenging, perform inverted rows on a bar or use a TRX.
+    - Adjust the height of the rings to make the movement easier or harder.

+## Loading and Rep-Modification Options

+- **Sweat:**
+    - Row/Ski: 16/8 calories
+    - Box Step-Ups: Bodyweight or low box
+    - Kettlebell: 12kg/8kg
+    - Ring Rows: Feet on the ground

+- **Train:**
+    - Row/Ski: 20/12 calories
+    - Box Step-Ups: Moderate box height
+    - Kettlebell: 16kg/12kg
+    - Ring Rows: Standard height

+- **Compete:**
+    - Row/Ski: 24/16 calories
+    - Box Step-Ups: Higher box
+    - Kettlebell: 24kg/16kg
+    - Ring Rows: Standard height

+### Strategy Advice

+As you tackle this WOD, remember to pace yourself.
+Focus on maintaining good form rather than rushing through the reps.
+Breaking up the movements into manageable sets can help you maintain quality throughout the workout.
+Listen to your body, and don’t hesitate to scale if you need to.
+Let’s get after it and have some fun!

 ---

-## Loading Options:

-- **Sweat**:
-    - Power Clean: 30-40% of 1RM
-    - Deadlifts: 60/30 kg; Kettlebell: 16/8 kg
-- **Train**:
-    - Power Clean: 50-60% of 1RM
-    - Deadlifts: 80/50 kg; Kettlebell: 20/12 kg
-- **Compete**:
-    - Power Clean: 70-80% of 1RM
-    - Deadlifts: 100/70 kg; Kettlebell: 24/16 kg

-### Strategy Advice:

-- For the EMOM, focus on maintaining good form rather than just lifting heavy.
-It’s about quality over quantity!
-- During the conditioning piece, pace yourself.
-Break up the sit-ups and deadlifts if needed to avoid burnout.
-- On the kettlebell swings, keep a steady rhythm; it’s better to

----
-*Generated on 2025-10-24T06:08:12.358Z using AI assistance*
+*Generated on 2025-10-26T06:07:46.112Z using AI assistance*